zoonk/.github/profile/README.md

 </picture>

 <p align="center">
-  We're developing open-source tools for education to empower a new generation of builders.
+  We're developing open-source tools for education to empower a new generation of builders. <br />
   If we can fix education, then we can fix everything else.
 </p>